fdazen/fda-documentation/payments.md

 ###**Deleting an Invoice**

 - To delete an Invoice, click on the three horizontal bars on the left hand side of the relevant Invoice, and select the option _Delete Invoice_:

 ![payments_37.png]({{site.baseurl}}/images/payments_37.png)

-{site.data.alerts.warning}} You cannot delete an Invoice that contains charges.
-If the Invoice you are trying to delete contains charges, you will see the following message: {{site.data.alerts.end}}
+{site.data.alerts.warning}} You cannot delete an Invoice that contains charges.If the Invoice you are trying to delete contains charges, you will see the following message: {{site.data.alerts.end}}

 ![payments_38.png]({{site.baseurl}}/images/payments_38.png)